wavesoft/CVMWeb/README.md

 The function will return 1 if the action was scheduled successfully, or an error code if an error occurred.
 Upon a successful completion, the *onStart* event will be fired.
 If an error occurs the *onStartError* event will be fired.

 The plugin will probe the CernVM communication channel periodically.
-When the channel is established the *onLive* event will be fired.
-When a live connection is interrupted, the *onDead* event will be fired.
+When the channel is established the *onApiAvailable* event will be fired.
+When a live connection is interrupted, the *onApiUnavailable* event will be fired.

 # Controlling a running instance